 Check stakes and ties on trees, removing any ties that are too tight, or have weathered, and replace as necessary.

 Regularly clear leaves from lawns and around plants, remove worm casts from lawns.
-In sheltered areas of the garden leave piles of leaves for hibernating animals like hedgehogs.
+In sheltered, quiet areas of the garden, leave piles of leaves for hibernating animals like hedgehogs.

 Cut back Asparagus foliage to the ground, remove and burn the foliage, to help prevent any Asparagus Beetles over-wintering.
 Thoroughly weed the bed, and then apply a mulch of well-rotted manure or garden compost.